 Meet the 2021 Reentry Advocacy Fellow!

-The Reentry Roundtable is very excited to announce Amanda Cassidy as the newest Reentry Advocacy Fellow.
+The Reentry Roundtable is very excited to announce Amanda Cassidy-Trejo as the newest Reentry Advocacy Fellow.
 Amanda has experienced the criminal justice system first-hand, and she uses her experiences to serve others in overcoming obstacles in the reentry process.
 She has been a part of the recovery community for fifteen years.

 After her most recent incarceration, Amanda discovered a passion for advocating for people with similar lived experiences.
 Amanda has completed Recovery Support Peer Specialist Training, served on the planning committee for the Virtual Big Texas Rally for Recovery 2020, and is currently on the Board of Directors of Building Promise USA.